Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/The Technologies.md

 ### Desktop Applications
 - **Windows, Mac, and Linux** native applications available
-- **Open PDFs directly** - Double-click PDF files to open them in Stirling-PDF
+- **Open PDFs directly** - Double-click PDF files to open them in Stirling PDF
 - **No browser needed** - Standalone application with all features
 - **Automatic updates** - Stay up to date with the latest features